-Graduate House is a 435-bed, suite-style residence operated by Ancillary Services in cooperation with the School of Graduate Studies as primary stakeholder.
+Graduate House is a 435-bed, suite-style residence operated by Spaces and Experiences in cooperation with the School of Graduate Studies as primary stakeholder.
 It is home to students from the School of Graduate Studies and from our five second-entry professional faculties (Dentistry, Law, Medicine, Nursing, and Pharmacy).

 In managing Graduate House, we are committed to providing its residents with a supportive environment that promotes academic excellence and a fulfilling life.
 In addition to being a home to its residents, Graduate House is also a valuable aid to recruitment.
-Each year graduate departments and our second-entry professional faculties use Graduate House spaces to attract the best students to the University of Toronto.
+Each year graduate departments and our second-entry professional faculties use Graduate House spaces to attract the best students to the University of Toronto (UofT).

 Our location can't be beat!
-The heart of the U of T campus, TTC (Spadina) subway station, and many fantastic restaurants, shops, and services in the Bloor Annex Neighbourhood are only steps away.
+The heart of the UofT campus, TTC (Spadina) subway station, and many fantastic restaurants, shops, and services in the Bloor Annex Neighbourhood are only steps away.

-< 1 min walk
+- < 1 min walk

 - 24hr Streetcar line

-- U of T's Athletic Centre
+- UofT's Athletic Centre

 - Second Cup Coffee

 - Pizza Shops

-- e E andre and Us

 - < 5 min walk

+- Subway Line

 - Robarts Library

 - Multi-Faith Centre

 - Pharmacy

 - Walk-in Clinic

 - Amazing restaurants